 In general, taught elements will be completed during the first half of the course, which then enables postgraduate researchers to focus on main data collection and the writing of their thesis in the second half.

-The College of Social Sciences offers an MA Social Research , which forms the basis for all Postgraduate Researcher methods training and the Integrated Study (Social Sciences) PhD.
+The College of Social Sciences also offers the MA Social Research , which forms the basis for all Postgraduate Researcher methods training and the Integrated Study (Social Sciences) PhD

 Research degree by thesis

 The Education PhD requires a minimum period of study as a registered student of normally three years full-time or six years part-time.
 Exceptionally, the School at its discretion may in individual cases reduce at the time of admission the period of study as a registered student required of a postgraduate researchers on a full-time PhD programme by up to one academic year or its equivalent.

 The PhD is by thesis only, and is examined by a work of 80,000 words maximum and an oral examination.
 Postgraduate researchers are required to complete the research training programme , normally in the first two years of registration.
 One to one supervision is provided throughout the length of the formal registration.
 Postgraduate researchers who are involved in similar areas may also have some group supervision.

 To find out more and to apply visit: www.birmingham.ac.uk/education-phd

 The School of Education welcomes applications for Joint PhD programmes, particularly those with other U21 institutions.
 More information on the Joint PhD

 Please view the school Scholarships and bursaries page for details of scholarship and funding opportunities.